Pineapple-Pineapple/pine-rv/README.md

 # Pine Language Compiler

-A lightweight compiler for my own programming (called Pine) language that targets RISC-V assembly.
-Written in Rust with a focus on simplicity and educational value
+A lightweight compiler for my own programming language (called Pine) that targets RISC-V assembly.
+Written in Rust with a focus on simplicity and educational value (or at least some value).

 ## Overview
 Pine is a simple imperative language designed by me to learn how compilers, lexers, and parsers work and RISC-V assembly programming.
 The compiler can perform lexical analysis, parsing (with type checking), and can generate RISC-V assembly code.